floored1585/quagga-cookbook/README.md

 ### BGP Neighbor

 Note!
 As indicated below, some neighbor options are also valid under address-family (eg: for address-family 'ipv6').
+Note #2!
+If you set attributes under the 'ipv4 unicast' address family, you must use override attributes.

 Attribute        | Description |Type | Default
 -----------------|-------------|-----|--------